 “Delivery focussed”, “Getting the job done”, “Results driven”, “The proof is in the pudding” – we are all familiar with these phrases and in Information Technology it means getting the solutions into operations through effective Release Management, quickly.

 In the increasingly competitive market, where digital is enabling rapid change, time to market is king.
-Translated into IT terms – you must get your solution into production before the competition does through an effective ability to do frequent releases.
-Doing frequent releases benefit teams as features can be validated earlier and bugs detected easily.
-The smaller iteration cycles provide flexibility, making adjustments to unforeseen scope changes easier and reducing the overall risk of change.
+Translated into IT terms – you must get your solution into production before the competition does, through an effective ability to do frequent releases.
+Doing frequent releases benefit teams as features can be validated earlier and bugs detected and resolved rapidly.
+The smaller iteration cycles provide flexibility, making adjustments to unforeseen scope changes easier and reducing the overall risk of change while rapidly enhancing stability and reliability in the production environment.

 IT teams with well governed agile and robust release management practices have a significant competitive advantage.
-This advantage materialises through self-managed teams consisting of highly skilled technologist who collaborative work according to a team defined release management process, that continuously improves through constructive feedback loops and corrective actions.
+This advantage materialises through self-managed teams consisting of highly skilled technologist who collaborative work according to a team defined release management process enabled by continuous integration and continuous delivery (CICD), that continuously improves through constructive feedback loops and corrective actions.

 The process of implementing such agile practices, can be challenging as building software becomes increasingly more complex due to factors such as technical debt, increasing legacy code, resource movements, globally distributed development teams, and the increasing number of platforms to be supported.